 If a comedian is generating an average of 18 seconds of collective audience laughter for each performing minute that means…

-They have an average of 42 seconds each minute to deliver BOTH the set-up lines and punchlines to generate 4-6+ laughs per minute.
+They have an average of 42 seconds each minute (or it can be less) to deliver BOTH the set-up lines and punchlines to generate 4-6+ laughs per minute.

 So, given the simple and 100% verifiable information I have provided, let me ask you this:

 Are having set-up lines that are too long a problem for comedians?